elbb/bb-buildingblock/README_CICD_INTEGRATION.md

 Copy the file `ci/msteams.template.yaml` to `ci/msteams.yaml` and enter the webhook url for your  ms teams channel.
 For  webhook url generation, see [MS Teams setup](####MS-Teams-setup).

-The provided pipeline.yaml file demonstrate the usage of ms teams notification.
+The provided pipeline.yaml file demonstrates the usage of ms teams notification.

 #### MS Teams setup